devopsacademyau/academy/classes/02class/exercises/c02-network07/feernandobraga/README.md

   - How did you accomplish both instructions?

     ```
-    I was only able to accomplish the first one (public RT -> Internet gateway), since the NAT gateway was meant to be deleted right after exercise #06
+    I had to create the NAT gateway again and then attached it to the appropriated routing table and destination.
     ```

   - Why did you add 0.0.0.0 route to the IGW on public route table?